Match: Chemical matches

 This approach to match making was further refined in the following decades, culminating with the 'Promethean match' that was patented by Samuel Jones of London in 1828.
 His match consisted of a small glass capsule containing a chemical composition of sulfuric acid colored with indigo and coated on the exterior with potassium chlorate, all of which was wrapped up in rolls of paper.
-The immediate ignition of this particular form of a match was achieved by crushing the capsule with a pair of pliers, mixing and releasing the ingredients in order for it to become alight.
+The immediate ignition of this particular form of a match was achieved by crushing the capsule with a pair of pliers, mixing and releasing the ingredients for it to become alight.

 In London, similar matches meant for lighting cigars were introduced in 1849 by Heurtner who had a shop called the Lighthouse in the Strand.
 One version that he sold was called "Euperion" (sometimes "Empyrion") which was popular for kitchen use and nicknamed as "Hugh Perry", while another meant for outdoor use was called a "Vesuvian" or "flamer".
 The head was large and contained niter, charcoal and wood dust, and had a phosphorus tip.
 The handle was large and made of hardwood so as to burn vigorously and last for a while.
 Some even had glass stems.
 Both Vesuvians and Prometheans had a bulb of sulfuric acid at the tip which had to be broken to start the reaction.

-Samuel Jones introduced fuzees for lighting cigars and pipes in 1832.
-A similar invention was patented in 1839 by John Hucks Stevens in America.

 In 1832, William Newton patented the "wax vesta" in England.
 It consisted of a wax stem that embedded cotton threads and had a tip of phosphorus.
 Variants known as "candle matches" were made by Savaresse and Merckel in 1836.
 John Hucks Stevens also patented a safety version of the friction match in 1839.

 Friction matches

-Chemical matches were unable to make the leap into mass production, due to the expense, their cumbersome nature, and the inherent danger of using them.
+Chemical matches were unable to make the leap into mass production due to their expense, cumbersome nature, and inherent danger.
 An alternative method was to produce the ignition through friction produced by rubbing two rough surfaces together.
-An early example was made by François Derosne in 1816.
-His crude match was called a briquet phosphorique and it used a sulfur-tipped match to scrape inside a tube coated internally with phosphorus.
-It was both inconvenient and unsafe.
+Two early examples were produced in France.
+In 1810, Baron Cagniard de la Tour produced the "phosphorus bottle", which used a sulfur-infused taper to extract partially oxidized phosphorus from a vial, which then produced a flame when struck against any firm surface.
+Another was François Derosne's 1816 briquet phosphorique, which similarly used a sulfur-tipped taper to scrape a tube internally coated with phosphorus.
+Both proved inconvenient and unsafe.